Richard Barron (basketball)

-Richard Barron is an American basketball coach who was most recently the head coach of the University of Maine men's basketball team.
+Richard Barron (born February 3, 1969) is an American basketball coach who was most recently the head coach of the University of Maine men's basketball team.
 Barron previously served as the head coach of Maine's women's basketball team from 2011 to 2017 before taking a leave of absence, due to medical issues.
 Barron is one of the few people to coach both a men's and women's basketball at the NCAA Division I level.

 Coaching career

 Barron got his start in coaching at the high school ranks at Providence Day School as an assistant boys' varsity coach, while also working at the school as a science teacher.
 He entered college coaching as an assistant men's basketball coach at Sewanee from 1993 to 1996 before taking over as the head women's basketball coach for the Tigers.
 Barron compiled a 77–48 overall record with Sewanee, leading the school to its first-ever conference championship.
 He was then named the head women's basketball coach at Princeton, where he posted a 71–91 overall record and led the Tigers to a share of the 2005–06 Ivy League title.

 After Princeton, Barron became an associate head coach under Kim Mulkey at Baylor from 2007 to 2009 and spent 2009 to 2011 as a women's basketball assistant at NC State.